Skip to Content

 3. The customer signs subscribeAndCharge from their wallet.

-4. The indexer materializes the Subscription and dispatches the subscription.created and subscription.charged webhooks.
+4. The indexer materializes the Subscription and dispatches the subscription.created and subscription.charge_succeeded webhooks.

 Pricing